google/jaxopt/docs/notebooks/distributed/custom_loop_pmap_example.md

                         value_and_grad=True,
                         stepsize=stepsize,
                         linesearch=linesearch)
-  # As usual, apply the `jax.pmap` transform to the function to be computed in
+  # Apply the `jax.pmap` transform to the function to be computed in a
-  # a distributed manner (the solver's `update` method in this case).
+  # distributed manner (the solver's `update` method in this case).
 Otherwise,
   # we JIT compile it.
   if use_pmap:
     update = jax.pmap(solver.update, axis_name='b')